 The Mambanje community is a special one and critical to conservation efforts in Hwange.
 Located just 2km away from the Hwange National Park border, it is important that the community is aware of their responsibility towards taking care of the environment.
 Through all of the different ABCF programs, we aim to empower the community with education and sustainable income generation such that they understand their role in the ecosystem and in being very close to nature.
 Through our education projects, the community is learning more about protecting their environment while empowering them financially is helping prevent one of the biggest problems in the area which is poaching.
 However, due to its remoteness access to good quality education remains the biggest challenge in the area hence the foundation thrust to support the improvement of access to free and quality education.

-Intervention-Goat Pass on (Project Summary)
+Intervention (Project Summary)

 Over the years working in the communities, we have learnt that the most reliable, sustainable way to empower the community is to develop and strengthen inclusive local economies.
 The Goat Pass-on is a concept where orphans and vulnerable children (OVCs) receive a goat as a loan and sign an agreement to pay the loan in kind by passing on the same number or more of the goats to fellow orphans and vulnerable children at the school, thus there is active school and community involvement.